impress-org/givewp/readme.txt

 == Changelog ==
 = 3.16.5: October 15th, 2024 =
+* Fix: Resolved a PHP v8+ fatal error on option-based forms when the Tributes add-on was enabled
 * Fix: Resolved an issue with the donor dashboard menu not opening on mobile devices

 = 3.16.4: October 10th, 2024 =